michaelbaril/sqlout/README.md

     ->published() // the `published` scope is defined in the Post class ->get();
 ```

+> :warning: If your scope adds an `order by` clause, it won't be applied.
+> See below the proper way to order results.

 If the name of your scope collides with the name of a method of the `Builder`
 object, you can use the `scope` method: